Skip to main content

 }

-If a secret with the specified key does not exist, the placeholder remains in the header value — the call will generally fail with an authentication error rather than continuing with an empty token.
+If a secret with the specified key does not exist, the placeholder remains in the header value — the call will therefore typically abort with an authentication error rather than being forwarded with an empty token.

-Placeholders are only resolved in header values, not in URL, Body or Parameters.
-Inside Sandbox executors (type code), secrets can be read via the SDK — see below.
+Placeholders are resolved exclusively in header values, not in URL, body, or parameters.
+Within sandbox executors (type code), secrets can be read via the SDK — see below.

-In sandbox executors, the SDK exposes ApiEnneo.getSecret(key).
-It returns the stored value of the secret, or null/None if the key is not configured.
-This lets your code authenticate against external systems without hard-coding credentials.
+In sandbox executors, the SDK provides the ApiEnneo.getSecret(key) method.
+It returns the stored value of the secret or null/None if the key is not configured.
+This way, secrets can be used without storing them in the code.

 token = ApiEnneo.getSecret('MY_API_TOKEN')